system-zero/system-zero/data/docs/la.md

   }

   println (forfun (10)) # this it will print (null) as the function it
+  # didn't return a value.
+But functions always return a value and functions
-  # didn't return a value, and in those cases the default value is `null`.
+  # that didn't return a value, this value is `null` by default.
+For C functions
+  # this is guarranteed by the function signature, which is always a VALUE type.

   # now print the sum
   println (sum) # => 46

-  # likewise the while:
+  # likewise a while:

   sum = 1
   func forwhile (x) {